 Thoroughly understand the use of the original word before deploying a synonym in your writing.

-You use synonyms in your writing to avoid repeating the same word too many times in passages unless the word is so basic it usually is not noticed.
+Use synonyms in your writing to avoid repeating the same word too many times in passages unless the word is so basic it usually is not noticed.
 Such words as “said,” “be,” “a,” “the,” and “I” do not need synonyms because most readers move right through them.

 Using synonyms keeps your text engaging and helps avoid monotony.

-When using synonyms, be sure to match the connotation of your synonym to the writing style.
 For example, flowery and emotionally charged words are not appropriate for academic papers or written instructions.
 Complex, cold or technical words are not appropriate for casual or friendly writing.

 The word “man” could easily grow tiresome in a passage like this: